CleverCloud/doc.clever-cloud.com/extend/cc-api.md

 We have a [JavaScript client on GitHub](https://gitHub.com/CleverCloud/clever-client.js) where you can find a lot of informations.
 Especially in the [esm/login.js file](https://gitHub.com/CleverCloud/clever-client.js/blob/master/esm/login.js)

-This client is being used by the Console.
-Also, the Console gives you a lot of informations in the "Network" panel of the devtools.
+This client is being used by our web Console and CLI.
+Also, the Console gives you a lot of information in the "Network" panel of the devtools.
 If you're stuck, this is one way for debugging.

 For the Authorization header, make sure to have something like: